 - “Local development” (delivered annually by F. Barbera) has two main objectives: (i) to explain local development from an economic, social, political and cultural point of view; (ii) to describe some of the main experiences of local development in Italy (including clusters and new policies for local development) and in developing countries (micro-credit, conflict management, management of environmental resources, etc.).

-These first two blocks will provide a widely interdisciplinary approach to economic policy, completed by a third block to provide students with expertise in “quantitative methods for social sciences” (by S. Bracco and A. Dal Forno).
+These first two blocks will provide a widely interdisciplinary approach to economic policy, completed by a third block to provide students with expertise in “quantitative methods for social sciences” (by F.Villoria and C.Scarinzi).
 It provides quantitative tools to understand papers published in economic journals (optimisation, basis of econometric modelling, applications).

 The fourth block has two special focuses, during Semester 1.
 Students must choose one from: